 387 Ethnographic Methods (4 credits) Problems, theories and techniques of anthropological fieldwork.
 Students conduct field studies in the local area.
 Methods of building rapport with subjects.
 Data collection, analysis and interpretation.
-Cross-cultural comparisons.
+Crosscultural comparisons.
 Class presentations.
-Prerequisite: ANTH 105

-388 Classics of Anthropological Thought (3 credits) The history and integration of anthropological theory as social science.
+388 History of Anthropological Thought (3 credits) The history and integration of anthropological theory as social science.
 An introduction to anthropology's great thinkers; major issues of 19th and 20th century thought.
 Required core course for anthropology majors.
+(ILS)

-(ILS) Prerequisites: ANTH 105
+Prerequisites: ANTH 105

 405 Capstone in Anthropological Issues (3 credits) This course focuses on contemporary anthropological theory, seeking to introduce students to the process and emergence of anthropological discovery and debate.
 The emphasis is on process rather than content, with three primary features: (1) concentrating on anthropology that has been produced in the last decade; (2) relating student interests to this material through an independent research project or commentary; and (3) discussing materials that have been assembled by students, especially in the latter portions of the course.
-Each version of the course will be individually titled under a broad contemporary issue theme.
-It is, therefore, possible that students could take this course two times, with instructor permission.
 It is assumed that students will already be familiar with the history of anthropological thought, as well as an understanding of the theories and methods from the major anthropological sub disciplines.